Diaa-Hassan/OSTEP_Class_Project/wgrep/README.md

 this will produce a binary file named `wgrep` which we will use.

-To run the tests we firstly have to give a running permission for the bash script `test-wcat.sh`
+To run the tests we firstly have to give a running permission for the bash script `test-wgrep.sh`

 ```bash
 prompt> chmod u+x ./test-wgrep.sh